taowen/incremental-html/README.md

 Argument HTML with iOS like layout animation and gestures, deliver modern user experience with traditional monolith web server.

-Inspired by [[html over the wire]](https://hotwired.dev/) and various [similar previous efforts](https://github.com/taowen/awesome-html), incremental-html adds declarative inline javascript to your server generated HTML.
+Inspired by [[html over the wire]](https://hotwired.dev/) and [similar efforts](https://github.com/taowen/awesome-html), incremental-html adds declarative inline javascript to your server generated HTML.
 You do not need to write a lot of javascript, it is more like declarative annotation of data binding.
 The web page will be as performant, as reactive, as React built app.
-Checkout the demos -->
+Checkout the demos >>>

-## the pendulum is going to swing back
+## The pendulum is going to swing back

 > As more and more people come to realize that the chase for microservices ended in a blind alley, the pendulum is going to swing back.
 The Majestic Monolith is here waiting for [microservice refugees](https://www.youtube.com/watch?v=y8OnoxKotPQ).
 And The Citadel is there to give peace of mind that the pattern will stretch, if they ever do hit that jackpot of becoming a mega-scale app.
 > https://m.signalvnoise.com/the-majestic-monolith-can-become-the-citadel/